 I have a degree in theory and performance from Vermont's Marlboro College, home of the Marlboro Music Festival.
 I've taken master classes with Oscar Ghiglia and Angel Romero, and studied Schenkerian analysis; I'm also a music journalist.

 Unofficially, I began teaching at the age of 14, when a school classmate asked me to show him how to play (I began when I was 5).
 Officially, I began to teach at a Boston-area music school in 1974.

-I've taught a wide range of students, some as young as 8, some as old as 74, in a wide range of styles - primarily acoustic, but a bit of electric, too.
+I've taught a wide range of students, from ages 8 to 80, in a wide range of styles - primarily acoustic, but a bit of electric, too.